The Optimizer object defines a numerical optimizer based on any

 algorithm = pracma::nelder_mead, # optimization function

-arg_objective = "fn", # argument name for the objective function
+arg_objective = "fn", # objective function argument name

 arg_initial = "x0", # argument name for the initial values